icearla16-hub/bcog-final_project/README.md

 Establish a class `Display` with the following methods:
 - \_\_init\_\_(): Creates a Tkinter window.
 Calls the following methods.
 - init_window(): Initializes window.
 Accounts for window name, screen size, and frame sizes.
 - create_turtle_frame(): Adds frame that holds a canvas with a Turtle.
+Calls functions that control the Turtle.
 - create_interface_frame(): Adds frame with buttons for user to interact with.
 Calls functions that will read and display text (questions and answer options).

+### 2. Controlling the Turtle
+Ideally, the Turtle display will show a maze with trees as blockades.
+If possible, this will be the Turtle canvas's background.
+If not, each tree might be a Turtle object itself placed at a particular location.
+The user's Turtle will start at the bottom center and navigate through the maze.
+At each fork, the user is given a question and will continue moving after making a response.

+If we want to add complexity, we can make the Turtle's next move dependent on the response given.
+For now, it's easiest if the Turtle is on a fixed path (unbeknownst to the user), but the subsequent questions change depending on the response.
+Functions will look something like this, but with varying directions:

+    if response:
+      t.right(90)
+      t.forward(10)

-### 2. Reading and displaying text from separate files
+### 3. Reading and displaying text from separate files, handling user inputs
 > NOTE: Homework 3 may be a helpful reference

 Use .csv or .txt files; one file for questions, one for answer options.
 The answer options will likely be formatted as follows: